A Comparison of Cursed Sequential Equilibrium and Sequential Cursed Equilibrium: Different Concepts of Cursedness in Dynamic Games: Notation and Definitions

-Some additional notation is required to define sequential cursed equilibrium (SCE) in a multi-stage game.
-First, let $\lambda$ denote nature.
-In the framework of multi-stage games with observed actions, $\lambda$ only moves once in stage 0, i.e., at the initial history, denoted $h_{\emptyset}$.
-The action set for $\lambda$ is the set of states of nature, i.e., the set of profiles of player types, $\Theta=\times_{i=1}^{n}\Theta_{i}$.
-The totally mixed strategy of nature, denoted by $\sigma_{\lambda}(h_{\emptyset})\in \Delta(\Theta)$, is common knowledge to all players $i\in N$ and exogenously given by $\mathcal{F}$.
-Note that nature's information set is singleton.
-Also, note that after nature's action (i.e., type profile) is realized, $\theta_{i}$ will be observed only by player $i$ but not by the other players.
-That is, each player's type is his own private information.
+Some additional notation is required to define sequential cursed equilibrium (SCE) in multistage games with observed actions.
+First, let $\lambda$ denote nature who only moves once in stage~0, i.e., at the initial history, denoted $h_{\emptyset}$.
+That is, nature's information set is singleton.
+The action set for $\lambda$ is the set of type profiles $\Theta=\times_{i=1}^{n}\Theta_{i}$.
+Because nature is explicitly modeled as a player in the game, for any multistage game with observed actions, a \textit{history} of the game at any point in time includes both the public history, $h^t$ and nature's move, $\theta$.
+The totally mixed strategy of nature, denoted by $\sigma_{\lambda}(h_{\emptyset})\in \Delta(\Theta)$, corresponds to the prior distribution of types $F$, which is common knowledge among all players.